lauterry/ngTailor/README.md

   Need angular-i18n locales ?
 Want angular version 1.2.1 ?
 You need to lint your CSS ?
 Just answer a few questions asked to you by `grunt-init-angular`
 * You assets dependencies are handled by [bower](http://www.bower.io)
 * Automatically run [ng-min](https://github.com/btford/ngmin) before your minification process
-* Do not handle manually one index.html for development and one index.html for production thanks to [grunt-usemin](https://github.com/yeoman/grunt-usemin)
+* Do not handle manually one index.html for development and one index.html for production thanks to [grunt-usemin](https://github.com/yeoman/grunt-usemin).
-  Automatically replace your scripts and stylesheets declaration by the minified version when packaging your app for production.
+  Automatically replace your scripts and stylesheets declaration with the minified version when packaging your app for production.
 * Watch for you assets changes to automatically run `jshint` or `csslint` on your code
 * Livereload is out of the box.
 No more F5
 * Automatically output a hash in your assets file name for caching purpose.
+* Set up tests to be run with Karma with Jasmine

 ## Prerequisites
 1. Install [node and npm](http://www.nodejs.org)